bvkrauth/fdk-gss/readme.md

 # Analysis of 2011 GSS childcare data

-This folder/repository contains the analysis of 2011 Canadian GSS data on childcare that was cited in footnote 1 in "Universal versus targeted full-day Kindergarten: implications for student achievement" (Friesen, Krauth, and Meilman Cohn 2025).
+This folder/repository contains our analysis of 2011 Canadian GSS data on childcare that was cited in footnote 1 in Friesen, Krauth, and Meilman Cohn (2025).

+The analysis is based on Table 14 ("Distribution of parents of school-aged children by use of child care arrangement, Canada, 2011") in Statistics Canada (2012).

+Our analysis takes these national-level estimates of childcare arrangements for school-aged children, and disaggregates to look more specifically at kindergarten-aged children in British Columbia.

 ## Usage

-The results of the analysis can be found in the *Results* folder.
+The results of the analysis can be viewed in the *Results* folder.

-You can replicate these results from raw data by running the Stata do-file master.do in the *Code* folder.
+You can replicate these results from the online source data by running the Stata do-file master.do in the *Code* folder.

 ## Contents